uvlvd/Metamodels/org.xtext.lua.tests/README.md

 # TODOS and known problems:
  - `LuaParsingTest.invalidNumberTest` is currently not executed, because the grammar currently allows for invalid numbers (non-conformant to Lua syntax); since this is not problematic for the CIPM use-case, this issue was not yet resolved.
+ - Currently, there are test cases in `LuaLocalScopingTest.xtend` that fail because the tested functionality was not yet implemented.
+These cases are marked with a TODO comment.